tammiresalves/portfolio/README.md

 ## 💫 About Me:
 𝐇𝐄𝐋𝐋𝐎!
-My name is Antonia Tamires Alves - Passionate about technology, innovation, and coffee! ☕💻
+My name is Tamires Alves - Passionate about technology, innovation, and coffee! ☕💻

 I am a dynamic technology professional with a diverse background in product management, systems analysis, and team leadership.
 With over 5 years of experience as a Product Owner, complemented by roles in systems analysis, project coordination, and research, I bring a well-rounded skill set to the tech industry.